sisik1967/Proje-GitGithub_Odev-2/README.md

 I also added a ref and span feature on the question mark which were not in the original project.

-I also added a span feature on the list items which were not in the original project.
+I also added a span feature on the button which was not in the original project.
 # Proje-GitGithub_Odev-2